Compare

 Is redu.cloud a full Azure replacement?

-Is Azure better for Microsoft-based companies?
+Is Azure better for enterprise startups targeting Microsoft customers?

 Why would a startup choose redu.cloud instead of Azure?